National Travel & Tourism Week

 - Be inspired by the regions who have participated in a Rural Tourism Studio and are now “Communities Powered by Travel”

-- Connect your business or destination directly to Travel Oregon’s biggest campaign to date –We Like it Here.
-You Might Too.
-Utilize the We Like it Here toolkit of free marketing assets to promote travel to your region.
+- Connect your business or destination directly to Travel Oregon’s biggest campaign to date – ‘ Oregon, Only Slightly Exaggerated‘ and utilize the ‘Oregon, Only Slightly Exaggerated’ Campaign Toolkit for marketing assets to promote travel to your region.
 The more we all align our marketing messages and speak with one voice, the easier it will be to break through to potential visitors as they select their next vacation destination

 - Make sure your tourism business and/or event has taken advantage of its free listing on TravelOregon.com